 The predicted ovulation day that you see in your Clue app is only an estimate.
 We recommend using the results of ovulation tests to determine your exact ovulation day.

-Tracking positive ovulation results over multiple cycles allows the app to predict your ovulation more accurately in the future.
+If you’re in Clue Period Tracking mode, tracking positive ovulation results over multiple cycles allows the algorithm to predict your ovulation more accurately in the future.
 This is because Clue can learn how long your luteal phase typically is.
 The luteal phase is the time from your ovulation until the start of your next period.

 To enter an ovulation test result, follow these steps:

 - Open your Clue app.